 A second mortgage is a lien that homeowners can take out on their house without having to refinance their existing 1st mortgage lien.
 It’s hardly a secret that 1st and 2nd mortgage interest rates are advertised near record low-levels.
-Read on an learn how to qualify for a second mortgage in 2018.
+Read on an learn how to qualify for second mortgages in 2024.

-Like any loan that uses your home as collateral, there are risks involved, so it is crucial to weigh the pros an cons of a 2nd mortgage loan before making a big commitment and signing legal documents.
+Like any loan that uses your home as collateral, there are risks involved, so it is crucial to weigh the pros and cons of a second mortgage loan before making a big commitment and signing legal documents.

 3 Ways a Second Mortgage Creates Opportunities for Homeowners